nlcodes/ether32_hal/readme.txt

   to work with similar mcu/peripherals possibly with some minor adjustments required

 Instructions:
-  Place in master directory of mcu project
-  Move the contents of make_utils directory into master directory For more documentation on the contents of make_utils read readme.txt located at "stm32_hal/make_utils/readme.txt"
+  Place stm32_hal directory in master directory of stm32 firmware project using the hal Move the contents of make_utils directory inside stm32_hal into project master directory The contents of make_utils are build tools for stm32_hal c code compilation on linux For more documentation on the contents of make_utils read readme.txt located at "stm32_hal/make_utils/readme.txt"
   Include the path of the main hal file (hal.h) in program to access all hal functions Path should be "stm32_hal/hal/hal.h"
-  For more documentation regarding specific hal functions and their purpose, read readme.txt located at "stm32_hal/hal/readme.txt"
+  For more documentation regarding specific hal functions, their purpose, and how to implement them in an stm32 firmware project read readme.txt located at "stm32_hal/hal/readme.txt"